- Chinese HSBC PMI at seven-month high

 Advertising giant WPP advanced after reporting a 7.2% rise in revenue to £8.2bn pounds in the first nine months on the back of acquisitions and new business wins.

 Power systems group Rolls-Royce rose after winning a contract for the supply of thrusters and deck machinery for use in drilling offshore Korea.

-Consumer products giant Unilever sunk early on after the firm reported underlying sales growth of 3.2% during the third quarter, well below the 5% growth seen in the first half after a slowdown in emerging-market growth.
+Consumer products giant Unilever edged higher after a weak start as the firm reported underlying sales growth of 3.2% during the third quarter, well below the 5% growth seen in the first half after a slowdown in emerging-market growth.

 Copper miner Kazakhmys gained after saying that copper cathode equivalent output is on track to meet the upper-end of guidance after a decent third quarter.

 Aberdeen Asset Management (ADN) 445.90p +4.77%